microsoft/ScottishSummit24-Pipelines/lab1/README.md

     ![Power apps home page](assets/power-apps-home-page.png)

-## Task 2: Deploy the pipelines solution to your Prod environment
+## Task 2: Deploy the pipelines solution to your UserXX-Prod environment

 In this task, you will learn how to install the pipelines for Power Platform solution in your `UserXX-Prod` environment.
 This solution is needed to configure pipelines.